Soh-am/Soh-am/README.md

   # Smart Tourist Safety System

   This is a code bundle for Smart Tourist Safety System.
-The original project is available at https://www.figma.com/design/dEH7NKPg5v3BWO5gKc6blz/Smart-Tourist-Safety-System.
+The original project is available now.

   ## Running the code